Kgkkjjj/WebBrowser/README.md

 The browser opens on a home page defined in `data/home.html`.
-It now sports a cleaner layout with a larger search box and flexible link tiles linking to `downloads.html` and `news.html`.
+It now sports a cleaner layout with a larger search box and flexible link tiles linking to `downloads.html`, `news.html` and `devtools.html`.
 When installed via the net installer, the entire `data` folder is copied to `/usr/local/share/openb` so these pages work even when you run the browser outside the source tree.
 Use the address bar to enter a URL or a search query.
-The toolbar offers back, forward, reload, stop, home and info buttons.
+The toolbar offers back, forward, reload, stop, home and info buttons as well as an **Update** and **DevTools** button.
 The **Info** button now opens a full about dialog with details and a link to the project website.
 A status bar at the bottom displays page load progress and link targets.

 OpenB stores persistent data in `~/.local/share/openb` and caches pages under `~/.cache/openb` for faster loading.